CRYPTORCHIDISM- Undescended testicles

 - Testicular Torsion – It is a twisting of the male organ that makes hormones and sperm (testicle).
 This painful condition cuts off blood to the testicle.
 If not treated promptly, this might result in the loss of the testicle.
 Testicular torsion occurs 10 times more often in undescended testicles than in normal testicles.

-- Inguinal Hernia – If the opening between the abdomen and the inguinal canal is too loose, a portion of the intestines can push into the groin.
+- An inguinal Hernia – If the opening between the abdomen and the inguinal canal is too loose, a portion of the intestines can push into the groin.

-- Laproscopy – A small tube containing a camera is inserted through a small incision in male abdomen.
-It is done to locate the intra-abdominal testicle.
-Doctor can either treat it via this or he can recommend surgery after laproscopy.
+- Laparoscopy – A small tube containing a camera is inserted through a small incision in the male abdomen.
+This helps to locate the intra-abdominal testicle.
+A doctor can either treat it via this or he can recommend surgery after laparoscopy.

-- Open Surgery – Direct exploration of the abdomen or groin through a larger incision might be necessary in some cases.
+- Open Surgery – The Direct exploration of the abdomen through a larger incision might be necessary in some cases.

-Imaging tests, such as an ultrasound and MRI, generally aren’t recommended for diagnosing an undescended testicle.
+Generally, imaging tests, such as an ultrasound and MRI, are not recommended for diagnosing an undescended testicle.

 After surgery, the surgeon will monitor the testicle to see that it continues to develop, function properly and stay in place.
 Monitoring might include: